 What some pundits can’t believe is that people other than leisure travelers find that appealing.
-Many business travelers will book Southwest flights even when they could possibly get better treatment if they switched their loyalty to another airline.
+Many business travelers would book Southwest flights even when they could get better treatment if they switched their loyalty to another airline.
 Why?

 Because they feel they’re being treated fairly.
 This makes them stick with Southwest when they could possibly do better with someone else.